Hinduism in Afghanistan: Classical period (150 BCE–650 CE)

 Vishnu Nicolo Seal representing Vishnu with a worshipper (probably Mihirakula), 4th–6th century CE.
 The inscription in cursive Bactrian reads: "Mihira, Yajna and Oesho".
 British Museum.

-When Chinese travelers Faxian, Song Yun, and Xuanzang explored Afghanistan between the 5th and 7th centuries CE, they wrote numerous travelogues in which reliable information on Afghanistan was stored.
+When Chinese travellers Faxian, Song Yun, and Xuanzang explored Afghanistan between the 5th and 7th centuries CE, they wrote numerous travelogues in which reliable information on Afghanistan was stored.
 They stated that Buddhism was practiced in different parts between the Amu Darya (Oxus River) in the north and the Indus River.
 However, they did not mention much about Hinduism although Song Yun did state that the Hephthalite rulers did not recognize Buddhism but "preached pseudo gods and killed animals for their meat".

 Turk and Kabul Shahi, Zunbil dynasty (650–850 CE)

 Before the Islamic conquest of Afghanistan, the territory was a religious sediment of Zoroastrianism, Zunbils, Hinduism and Buddhism.
 It was inhabited by various peoples, including Persians, Khalaj, Turks, and Pashtuns.
 Parts of the territory South of Hindu Kush were ruled by the Zunbils, offspring of the southern-Hephthalite.
 The eastern parts (Kabulistan) were controlled by the Turk Shahis.

 The Zunbil and Kabul Shahis were connected with the Indian subcontinent through Buddhism and Zun religions.
 The Zunbil kings worshipped a sun god by the name of Zun, from which they derived their name.
 André Wink writes that "the cult of Zun was primarily Hindu, not Buddhist or Zoroastrian", nonetheless he still mentions them having parallels with Tibetan Buddhism and Zoroastrianism in their rituals.

 A 5th-century marble Ganesha found in Gardez, Afghanistan, now at Dargah Pir Rattan Nath, Kabul.
 The inscription says that this "great and beautiful image of " was consecrated by the Hindu Shahi King "Khingala".

 The Kabul Shahi ruled north of the Zunbil territory, which included Kabulistan and Gandahara.
 The Arabs reached Kabul in 653–654 CE when Abdur Rahman bin Samara, along with 6,000 Arab Muslims, penetrated the Zunbil territory and made their way to the shrine of Zun in Zamindawar, which was believed to be located about 3 mi south of Musa Qala in today's Helmand Province of Afghanistan.
 The General of the Arab army "broke of a hand of the idol and plucked out the rubies which were its eyes in order to persuade the Marzbān of Sīstān of the god's worthlessness."

 Though the early Arab invaders spread the message of Islam, they were not able to rule for long.
 Hence, many contemporary ethnic groups in Afghanistan, including the Pashtuns, Kalash, Pashayi, Nuristanis and Hindkowans continued to practice Hinduism, Buddhism, and Zoroastrianism.
 The Kabul Shahis decided to build a giant wall around the city to prevent more Arab invasions; this wall still stands today.